SonySemiconductorSolutions/aitrios-sdk-edge-app/docs/tutorials/python_integration.md

 2. Import aitrios sample helper app

-Add, at the begining of the file:
+Add, at the beginning of the file:

 ```python
 from edgeapplib.utils import encode_picam_image